Optimizing magnetic coupling in lumped element superconducting resonators for molecular spin qubits: Conclusions

-The results of this work show that lumped element resonators coupled to independent readout and pumping lines incorporate most of the ingredients, i.e. initialization, control and detection, needed to implement a quantum computation architecture with molecular spins.\cite{Chiesa2023} In particular, the combination of sufficiently low inductance with nanoscopic constrictions helps reaching locally single spin to photon coupling strengths that can overcome the molecular spin decoherence rates.
-The situation could be improved even further with the use of LERs with parallel plate capacitors, which eliminate parasitic inductance present in finger capacitors.\cite{Chiesa2023} Besides, the high inhomogeneity in the spin-photon interaction could be advantageous in order to exploit circuit `hot spots' for control and readout of specific spins, even when dealing with a large ensemble.
-This idea can be extended to molecules with a richer spin level spectrum, i.e. qudits, since the pumping line admits broadband pulses.
-Future work will combine optimized circuit geometries with chemically engineered spin isolation and organization, exploiting techniques such as self-assembly\cite{Tesi2023} or Langmuir Blodget\cite{Gimeno2025} deposition, to realize coherent operations on molecular spin qubits and qudits assembled on a chip.
+The results of this work show that lumped element resonators coupled to independent readout and pumping lines incorporate most of the ingredients, i.e. initialization, control and detection, needed to implement a quantum computation architecture with molecular spins \cite{Chiesa2023}.
+In particular, the combination of sufficiently low inductance with nanoscopic constrictions helps reaching locally single spin to photon coupling strengths that can overcome the molecular spin decoherence rates.
+The situation could be improved even further with the use of LERs with parallel plate capacitors, which eliminate parasitic inductance present in finger capacitors \cite{Chiesa2023}.
+Besides, the high inhomogeneity in the spin-photon interaction could be advantageous in order to exploit circuit `hot spots' for control and readout of specific spins, even when dealing with a large ensemble.
+This idea can be extended to molecules with a richer spin level spectrum, i.e. qudits, since the pumping line admits broadband pulses, bringing the implementation of quantum simulation \cite{Roca2025simulating} and quantum error correction \cite{Chiesa2020} algorithms closer to this type of platform.
+Future work will combine optimized circuit geometries with chemically engineered spin isolation and organization, exploiting techniques such as self-assembly \cite{Tesi2023} or Langmuir-Blodgett \cite{Gimeno2025} deposition, to realize coherent operations on molecular spin qubits and qudits assembled on a chip.